awehero/DodoEditor/README.md

 # DodoEditor
-A fork of threejs editor to make maps for ice dodo
+A fork of threejs editor to make maps for ice dodo This took a long time to become useable

 works on mobile but Ice Dodo does not